qouteall/qouteall-blog/Cognitive-biases.md

 People tend to fight the things that oppose their desire.
 Examples:

 - Being disallowed to play videogames makes videogames more fun to play with.
 - Being forced to learn makes one dislike learning.
-(Internally motivated learning is much more effective.)
 - People tend to gain more interest in the information being banned by government.
 - When the love is objected by parents, the love strengthens.
 - Restricting buying something make people buy it more eagerly.
 Same for restricting selling.

-### Knowing bad truth is not always better

-- If one has the ability to overcome difficulties, then the depression of knowing bad truth can facilitate one working harder, choosing more rational decisions and succeed.
-- If one doesn't have the ability to overcome difficulties, then knowing truth can cause depression.

-The cognitive biases that make human not understanding the truth is sometimes helpful (but not always). **The evolution shapes human's cognitive biases for valid reasons.**

 ## Belief stability